digitalocean/pgremapper/README.md

 ### Caveats

-* When running older versions of Luminous or Mimic, it's possible for stale upmap entries that have no effect to accumulate. `pgremapper` can become confused by these stale entries and fail.
-See the Requirements section above for recommended versions.
-* If the system is still processing osdmaps and peering, `pgremapper` can become confused and fail for pretty much the same reason as above (upmap entries at the mon layer may not yet be reflected in current PG state).
+* If the system is still processing osdmaps and peering, `pgremapper` can become confused and make incorrect decisions, since upmap entries at the mon layer may not yet be reflected in current PG state.
+If making CRUSH changes or running pgremapper multiple times, give the system time to finish processing osdmaps before running pgremapper.
 * Given a recent enough Ceph version, CRUSH cannot be violated by an upmap entry.
 This is good, but it can make certain manipulations impossible; consider a case where a backfill is swapping EC chunks between two racks.
 To the best of our knowledge today, no upmap entry can be created to counteract such a backfill, as Ceph will evaluate the correctness of the upmap entry in parts, rather than as a whole.
 (If you have evidence to the contrary or this is actually possible in newer versions of Ceph, let us know!)

 ### Bug Reports